 Date: Summer 2020

 This project was created during my internship with Studio 930 and was entirely virtual.
 My team consisted of one mechanical engineer, one integrative design student, and two industrial design students.
-My role on the team mainly consisted of sketching a physical prototyping but also included some research 3D modeling.
+My role on the team was the budget manager but mainly consisted of sketching and physical prototyping as well as some research and 3D modeling.